Decurity/semgrep-smart-contracts/README.md

 # Semgrep rules for smart contracts

 In this repository you can find [semgrep](https://semgrep.dev/) rules that look for patterns of vulnerabilities in smart contracts based on actual DeFi exploits as well as gas optimization rules that can be used as a part of the CI pipeline.
+The rules are part of the semgrep registry under [p/smart-contracts](https://semgrep.dev/p/smart-contracts).

 ## Disclaimer